 Louisiana also has a penal code regarding vagrancy, found on JUSTIA US Law, which states that a person is guilty of vagrancy based on the circumstances found here.
 This penal code specifically includes any able bodied person who begs or solicits others for charity or donations.
 Whoever commits this crime will risk being fined up to $200 or being imprisoned for up to 6 months.
 Sometimes individuals are charged with both.

 It is also considered a crime of solicitation in the Louisiana Revised Statutes that on an interstate highway, if a person attempts to intentionally solicit, beg, panhandle or request charity of value from anyone on the interstate, entrance ramp or exit ramp.
 If an individual is convicted of this crime, they will risk facing a fine of $200, imprisonment up to 6 months or both.

 Massachusetts Ruling for Begging

-The 191st General Court of the Commonwealth of Massachusetts has ruled that any person who commits any of the acts found here for the purpose of begging or to receive charity or donations without a license to do soare considered tramps.
-This includes those who wander and beg, going door to door in public or private areas, examples of panhandling.
+The 191st General Court of the Commonwealth of Massachusetts has ruled that any person who commits any of the acts found here for the purpose of begging or to receive charity or donations without a license to do so are considered tramps.
+This includes those who wander and beg, or those who are going door to door in public or private areas.
 These individuals are considered vagrant and may be punished by imprisonment for up to 6 months for committing this illegal crime.

 The state of Massachusetts also deems that any person over the age of 17 asking for charity by begging from place to place and lives without working or financial support to be considered a tramp.
 Upon committing the acts of begging or soliciting others for food, money or other items of value on a freight train without permission violates section 63 of the commonwealth.